Design for Freedom | Pilot Projects

 As early adopters of Design for Freedom, Pilot Project teams accelerate the movement by raising awareness of the pressing humanitarian issue of forced labor in the building materials supply chain.

-Together, Grace Farms Foundation and these Pilot Projects are modeling transparent and forced labor free supply chains and demonstrating design principles in action by creating a tangible example of a more humane built environment.
+Together, Grace Farms Foundation and these Pilot Projects are initializing transparent and forced labor free supply chains and demonstrating design principles in action by creating a tangible example of a more humane built environment.
 Spanning the U.S., the U.K., and India, each of these projects is, or will be, open and accessible to the public.

 Newly Announced Pilot Projects